DevShubam/Filters/README.md

 # Blockd

-Blockd is a collection of DNS filter lists aimed at improving your browsing experience by blocking unwanted content such as ads, trackers, and NSFW content.
-This repository is automatically updated every 48 hours to ensure that you always have the latest and most effective filter lists.
+Blockd is a collection of DNS filter lists aimed at improving your browsing experience by blocking unwanted content.
+These filterlists are created using a list I made myself, and it also combines popular lists maintained by others.
+It cleans the lists up, and applys a whitelist to prevent false positives.

 ## Table of Contents